NikolaLohinski/awesome-tools/utilities/README.md

    ```
 1. [`balenaEtcher`](https://www.balena.io/etcher/) is a very simple tool to flash USB keys into bootable drives

+1. To share files via P2P on a local network, one should use [ShareDrop](https://www.sharedrop.io/)

 ## i3
 1. My i3 [configuration](./.i3/config) ;